-Forty undergraduates (70% female, M age=20.1) completed an IAT similar to that used in Study 1, in exchange for course credit.
-Participants were seated at a lab computer with a 17"

-monitor.
-Before completing the IAT, all participants viewed photos of identical twins, accompanied by a passage explaining that one twin worked in finance, while the other was homeless.2 A new Caucasian male actor in his twenties portrayed both twins.
-Both displayed neutral expressions in these pre-test photos, but, in contrast to Study 1, the visual differences between the twins were quite pronounced.
-The businessman twin wore an expensive blazer and was clean-shaven, while the homeless man twin wore torn and dirty clothing, carried an old, tattered blanket, and was both made up and digitally altered to appear unwashed (see Figure 4).
+A total of 40 undergraduates (70% female, M age = 20.1) completed an IAT similar to that used in Study 1, in exchange for course credit.
+Participants were seated at a lab computer with a 17" monitor.
+Before completing the IAT, all participants viewed photos of identical twins, accompanied by a passage explaining that one twin worked in finance, whereas the other was homeless.2 A new Caucasian male actor in his 20s portrayed both twins.
+Both displayed neutral expressions in these pretest photos, but, in contrast to Study 1, the visual differences between the twins were quite pronounced.
+The businessman twin wore an expensive blazer and was clean-shaven, whereas the homeless man twin wore torn and dirty clothing; carried an old, tattered blanket; and was made up and digitally altered to appear unwashed (see Figure 4).

 Following exposure to these initial stimuli, participants completed the same explicit status measure as was used in Studies 1 and 2.
-They then completed the familiarization tasks from Study 1, in which they categorized images of the twins (accuracy=97%), and sorted status words into low-status and high-status categories (accuracy=94%).
+They then completed the familiarization tasks from Study 1, in which they categorized images of the twins (accuracy = 97%), and sorted status words into low-status and high-status categories (accuracy = 94%).
 They then completed two counterbalanced blocks of 40 IAT trials in the same manner as in Study 1.
 Half the participants were randomly assigned to a neutral-expression condition; these participants completed the IAT with both twins showing neutral expressions.
-The other half of participants were assigned to an emotion-expression condition; they completed the IAT with each twin displaying a context-incongruent emotion expression, such that, replicating the design of Study 1, the businessman showed shame and the homeless man showed pride (see Figure 4).
+The other half of participants were assigned to an emotion-expression condition; they completed the IAT with each twin displaying a context-incongruent emotion